 ● With just three laps to go in the stage, another accident occurred at the front of the pack, taking out a few other cars and another playoff contender, William Byron.
 Busch was at the tail end of the pack hoping to get a caution to get caught up and have a chance to race back up toward the front.

 ● The race was red flagged before the stage would end, as Busch ran in 27th place.
 Sustained rain eventually forced NASCAR to call the race, with 71 laps remaining in the 188-lap scheduled distance.

 Kyle Busch, driver of the No. 18 M&M’S Toyota Camry for Joe Gibbs Racing:

-The next event on the NASCAR Cup Series schedule is the Autotrader EchoPark Automotive 500 on Sunday, Oct.
-17, at Texas Motor Speedway in Fort Worth.
-It is the seventh race of the 10-race playoffs and the first race in the Round of 8.
-It starts at 2 p.m.
+The next event on the NASCAR Cup Series schedule is the Bank of America Roval 400 on Sunday, Oct.
+10, at the Charlotte (N.C.)
+Motor Speedway road course.
+It is the sixth race of the 10-race playoffs and the final race in the Round of 12.
+It starts at 2:30 p.m.
 EDT with live coverage provided by NBC and SiriusXM NASCAR Radio.